9 Branching and GithHub Team Workflow

 9.1.1 Learning Outcomes

-• Use Branching in Git to evolve your code without risking the Main branch.
+• Use Branching in Git to evolve your code without risking the production baseline.

-• Create new branches, update files, push to GitHub, and merge updates to the Main branch.
+• Create new branches, update files, push to GitHub, and merge updates to main.

 • Apply both Fork and Pull and Shared Repository models for Team workflow.

-• Use Pull Requests Merge commands for coordinated development.
+• Use Pull Requests and Merge commands for coordinated development.

 • Resolve Merge Conflicts.